Sensor Explorer Support – Piper

 Using the Raspberry Pi Pico with Piper Make requires a DATA cable.
 Some USB cables are charge-only, which will not work with our products.

-What version of the Raspberry Pi is included with Piper Make?
+What version of the Raspberry Pi is included in the Piper Make Starter Kit?

 Piper Make Mission Control refers to our online drag-and-drop coding platform.
 It is free and open-source with missions that correspond to the hardware widgets you can buy in the Piper Make product line.
 Access it here:

-When you access the site, you will land in the Starter Kit Expedition with the mission "Getting Started" first on your screen.
+When you access the site, you will land in the Base Expedition with the mission "Getting Started" first on your screen.
 Scroll or click right arrow to see more missions in the expedition.

-Once when you click into each of the missions, you'll see your Piper Make workspace (described more below):
+When you click into each of the missions, you'll see your Piper Make workspace.

 You can use this bottom panel to see each of the missions in the expedition.
-For the Piper Make Starter Kit Expedition, you can select the missions from the panel or from the individual tiles.
+For the Piper Make Base Expedition, you can select the missions from the panel or from the individual tiles.

 Once you click into a mission, you will see a screen like the following.
 The individual parts are:

-1. Block Categories: Code blocks are arranged into helpful color-coded categories.
-Click on one to reveal its collection
+1. BLOCK CATEGORIES: Code blocks are arranged into helpful color-coded categories.
+Click on one to reveal its collection of blocks.

 Piperbot and Pip are our trusty Piper characters who were first created for the Piper Computer Kit storyline.
 Piper Make serves as their prequel, telling the story of their journey together on Mars — and a whole cast of characters they run into!